 Note: If you previously signed in to the console with IAM user credentials, your browser might remember this preference and open your account-specific sign-in page.
 You cannot use the IAM user sign-in page to sign in with your AWS account root user credentials.
 If you see the IAM user sign-in page, choose Sign-in using root user credentials near the bottom of the page to return to the main sign-in page.
 From there, you can type your AWS account email address and password.

-2. On the IAM Dashboard page, choose your account name in the navigation bar, and then choose My Security Credentials.
+On IAM Dashboard, choose your account name in the navigation bar, and then click My Security Credentials.

-3. If you see a warning about accessing the security credentials for your AWS account, choose Continue to Security Credentials.
+If you see a warning about accessing the security credentials for your AWS account, click Continue to Security Credentials.

 To enable AWS keys backup